 The duration of alimony frequently depends on the circumstances of the receiving spouse.
-As mentioned above, alimony generally ends automatically when a receiving spouse remarries or passes away.
+Alimony generally ends automatically when a receiving spouse remarries or passes away.
 However, the court typically must also investigate other factors when making the decision to end spousal support.

 For instance, if a lower-earning spouse who did not work during the marriage is determined capable of re-entering the workforce after divorce, the court may allow alimony for as long as it takes for the spouse to find employment or receive the training they need to become employed.
 Conversely, if the lower-earning spouse is ill, or if there is some other pertinent factor that would prevent them from supporting themselves, the court may grant alimony permanently.

 It is important for spouses to note that alimony may be modified based on a change of circumstances.
 A court may make such a modification if it feels the change in circumstances warrants an increase or decrease in spousal support payments.
 In addition to other services, a spousal support lawyer in Sandy Springs could help a potential client identify whether a modification in their alimony situation is warranted.

 After a divorce, it is often important to secure your financial future.
 Whether you are the paying or receiving spouse, you do not want to be left in a situation where you can no longer support yourself simply because your marriage has ended.